MicrosoftDocs/PowerShell-Docs/reference/7.0/PSReadLine/About/about_PSReadLine.md

 ## SHORT DESCRIPTION

-PSReadLine provides an improved command line editing experience in the PowerShell console.
+PSReadLine provides an improved command line-editing experience in the PowerShell console.

 ## LONG DESCRIPTION

-PSReadLine 2.0 provides a powerful command line editing experience for the PowerShell console.
+PSReadLine 2.0 provides a powerful command line-editing experience for the PowerShell console.
 It provides:

 - Syntax coloring of the command line